Why Do People Have Different Skin Colors?

 People with medium or dark skin tones can also sunburn, but it might take longer.
 A sunburn is also less noticeable on darker skin.

-But regardless of your color, the important skin fact to remember is people of all colors need to protect their skin from sunburns.
+Regardless of color, remember this important skin fact: everyone needs to protect their skin from sunburns.

 Why are people born with different shades of beige and brown?
 This depends on our birth parents and all the relatives that came before them – our ancestors!